 Rules Concerning Illness of a Child

-How long may I be absent from work if my child is sick?
+What to do, if my children's school closes down due to Corona?
 What do I do if my child is hospitalised?
-And what are my options if my child is seriously ill or handicapped?
+And what are my options in general if my child is seriously ill or handicapped?
 Learn about your rights for non-serious and serious illness of a child.

 The standard collective agreement entitles you to paid absence for up to five days if you have a resident child under the age of 15 (or you have a custody-like relationship).
 If you are absent for more than two days however, you must explain to your employer why it is still necessary for you to take care of your child.